-- A radiant floor heating system is better for those with allergies because there is no forced air to spread pesky or even dangerous allergens.
+- It is better for those with allergies because there is no forced air to spread pesky or even dangerous allergens.

 - You might not have enough room for the ductwork associated with an HVAC system.

-Hydronic Radiant Flooring: This type of floor heating system heats water using a water heater or boiler and then runs the hot water through pipes that circulate it within the subfloor, which is then conducted through the top layer of flooring.
+This type of floor heating system heats water using a water heater or boiler and then runs the hot water through pipes that circulate it within the subfloor, then conducted through the top layer of flooring.

-Electric Radiant Flooring: Electric radiant flooring works like an electric blanket with wires running through the subfloor material creating heat that rises to the top layer of flooring.
+Electric radiant flooring works like an electric blanket with wires running through the subfloor material, creating heat that rises to the top layer of flooring.
 This system is good because the floor will stay warm for longer periods of time, even after power has been shut off.
-It’s a quiet system, its efficient, and it’s really easy to install.
+It’s a quiet system, it’s efficient, and it’s straightforward to install.

-Radiant Air Flooring: In this system, air is heated and then carried through the subfloor which then warms up the top layer flooring.
+In this system, the air is heated and then carried through the subfloor, which then warms up the top layer flooring.
 Unlike forced-air systems, the air that carries the heat in a radiant air flooring system is contained within the system and is not blown into the room.
-Therefore, it cannot obtain or distribute allergens like the forced-air system will.
+Therefore, it cannot obtain or distribute allergens as the forced-air system will.

 What type of flooring is best for radiant heat?

 Radiant floor heating is growing in popularity because it works with virtually all floor coverings.
-It can be used with tile, laminate, engineered hardwood, natural stone flooring and more.
-While tile is often thought to be the most effective floor covering to use with radiant floor heating, engineered bamboo flooring is also especially effective.
-That’s because engineered hardwoods, in general, are more dimensionally stable than their solid cousins; when radiant heat is used with traditional solid hardwood flooring, the heat that rises from the radiant heating can sometimes dry out the wood too much.
-Dry installations don’t often affect engineered hardwoods quite as much.
+Builders and homeowners use it with tile, laminate, hardwood, natural stone flooring, and more.
+While tile is often thought to be the most effective floor covering to use with it, engineered bamboo flooring is also popular.

 Follow these five steps when installing bamboo flooring over radiant floor heating.